The UOB One Card Now Offers up to 20% Cashback—but Here’s the Catch (MoneySmart Review 2024)

 4. UOB One Card: Enhanced and Additional Cashback

-This is a summary of how the UOB One Card’s cashback works:
+This is a summary of how you get to 13.33% or 20% cashback with the UOB One Card:

-3. Enhanced Cashback: An extra promotional cash credit of $350 only for new-to-UOB folks who apply for the UOB Card and get it approved by 30 April 2024.
+3. Enhanced Cashback: Extra promotional cashback of 5% (Tier 1 and Tier 2) or 10% (Tier 3) on your spend at the same merchants mentioned above.
+This is only for new-to-UOB folks who apply for the UOB Card and get it approved by 31 Dec 2024.

 5. UOB One Card: Spend exclusions